 Approaching the age of forty, I began to recognize recurring surges of spiritual longing.
 Gradually I started to accept a growing desire for larger meaning.
 Aware that mid-life can bring to us a sense of imperative to seek after those life aspects which have been overlooked, neglected, or lost, I slowly allowed myself to open to this awakening realm of soul and spirit.

 It was not a direct path…nor a sudden conversion.
 A series of learning experiences, each accomplishing a small, significant shift of perception, began to unfold for me.
-This intriguing process of transformation, from nonbeliever to believer, is delineated in my book Faith at Hand, to be published 2017.
+This intriguing process of transformation, from nonbeliever to believer, is delineated in my book Faith at Hand ~ Finding My Way to Depth Journaling™ to be published at Thanksgiving in 2018.

 * * *

-As of the twenty-first century, with my husband, Richard Henry Blair, we ventured from our farmhouse in New England into a new life chapter in the warmth and light of rural Florida.
-We are grateful to be living within a 53-acre nature reserve, protecting oak hammock habitat for gopher tortoises and other precious species.
+As of the twenty-first century, with my husband, Richard Henry Blair, I ventured from our farmhouse in New England into a new life chapter in the warmth and light of rural Florida.
+We are grateful to live much of the year within a 53-acre nature reserve, protecting oak hammock habitat for gopher tortoises and other precious species.
+The rest of the year we can be found in California in my old hometown.